-The Countess covers herself somewhat with the dress that she had just taken off.
-On her way to unlocking her outer bedroom door she notices Cherubino's outer clothes and stashes them under her pillow.
+NARRATOR: The Countess covers herself somewhat with the dress that she had just taken off.
+On her way to unlocking her outer bedroom door she notices Cherubino's clothes on the floor and stashes them under her pillow.

-SFX - the sound of a door being unlocked and opened
+SFX - the sound of the door being unlocked and opened from the inside by the Countess.